 What if sitemap status couldn’t fetch wasn’t a bug?

-Sometimes it may not be a Google’s bug and your sitemap is truly not fetch-able.
+Sometimes it may not be a Google’s bug and truly your sitemap could not be read.
 In this case, open your sitemap and make sure the content within it is indeed accessible.
 You can also use Google sitemap validator tools to make sure the sitemap fits Google criteria.

 A great Google sitemap validator tool is XML Sitemap Validator.
 As a website to review your sitemap’s format, this tool will tell you if you have used the proper formatting for your sitemap.

 Also, some plugins can block Google’s access to your web pages.
 You have to review your plugins and make sure they are not blocking Google.